-With the lack of precedent, we are unable to predict with a high level of confidence how the Coronavirus Disease 2019 ("COVID-19") pandemic will affect our business.
+We are unable to predict with a high level of confidence how the Coronavirus Disease 2019 ("COVID-19") pandemic will affect our business.
 The COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains, created significant volatility and disruption in financial markets, and increased unemployment levels.
 In addition, the pandemic has resulted in closures of many businesses.
 As a result, the demand for our products and services may be significantly impacted.
 Furthermore, the COVID-19 pandemic has influenced and could further influence the recognition of credit losses in our loan portfolios and has increased and could further increase our allowance for credit losses, particularly if businesses remain closed or otherwise adversely affected for an extended period of time, or even permanently.
-In addition, we are and expect to be in the future a lender for the Paycheck Protection Program ("PPP") of the SBA and other SBA, Federal Reserve or United States Treasury programs that have been or may be created in the future in response to the pandemic.
-These programs are new, the terms are subject to political influence and their effects on our business are uncertain.
-Through December 31, 2020, we approved 8,476 PPP loans with a current balance totaling approximately \$652.7 million, net of unamortized processing fees of \$14.5 million.
-The extent to which the COVID-
+In addition, we were a lender for the Paycheck Protection Program ("PPP") of the SBA that was created in response to the pandemic.
+Through December 31, 2021, we approved 15,592 PPP loans with a balance totaling \$1.3 billion with a remaining balance of approximately \$80.4 million, net of unamortized processing fees of \$2.0 million.
+The extent to which the COVID-19 pandemic impacts our business, results of operations, and financial condition, as well as our regulatory capital and liquidity ratios, will depend on future developments, which are highly uncertain and cannot be predicted.

-19 pandemic impacts our business, results of operations, and financial condition, as well as our regulatory capital and liquidity ratios, will depend on future developments, which are highly uncertain and cannot be predicted.
+In addition, due to the impacts of the COVID-19 pandemic, the Company had approximately \$53.9 million in modified loans, most of which are secured by commercial real estate, as of December 31, 2021.
+These modifications were undertaken in response to Section 4013 of the Coronavirus Aid, Relief and Economic Security ("CARES") Act and the regulatory intent outlined in the Interagency

-In addition, due to the impacts of the COVID-19 pandemic, the Company had approximately \$81.7 million in modified loans, most of which are secured by commercial real estate, as of December 31, 2020.
-These modifications were undertaken in response to Section 4013 of the Coronavirus Aid, Relief and Economic Security ("CARES") Act and the regulatory intent outlined in the Interagency Statement on Loan Modifications by Financial Institutions Working with Customers Affected by the Coronavirus and to provide businesses financial flexibility until the economy has time to recover to a more normal level of activity.
+Statement on Loan Modifications by Financial Institutions Working with Customers Affected by the Coronavirus and to provide businesses financial flexibility until the economy has time to recover to a more normal level of activity.
 However, these modifications, which typically involve payment modifications and forbearance, also have the effect of delaying recognition of loans that may ultimately not be collected in full.
 The timing and extent of such consequences are impossible to ascertain at this time and are dependent on the duration of the COVID-19 pandemic, the level and success of the government's economic stimulus, and further regulatory guidance.

 Significant uncertainties as to future economic conditions exist, and we have taken deliberate actions in response.
-Additionally, the economic pressures have contributed to an increased provision for credit losses for 2020.
+Additionally, the economic pressures contributed to an increased provision for credit losses for 2020.
 We continue to monitor the impact of the COVID-19 pandemic closely, as well as any effects that may result from the CARES Act; however, the extent to which the COVID-19 pandemic will impact our operations and financial results going forward is highly uncertain.